 How do I look after my equipment?

-There are some very easy methods you can employ to ensure your snorkeling gear stays in the very best condition.
+There are some very easy methods you can employ to ensure your snorkel sets stays in the very best condition.
 Silicone doesn’t do very well in direct sunlight, so it is best to avoid leaving your gear out on a window ledge or countertop.

 You should also always wash your gear off after use, as salt water is known to degrade equipment faster.
-You can also maintain the quality of your mask by cleaning the lens with toothpaste or soap.
+You can also maintain the quality of your masks by cleaning the lens with toothpaste or soap.
 This will help reduce fogging, as it will remove the grease which can cause it.

 What is the best weather to snorkel in?

 If your dive gear, masks and snorkel sets are designed for warmer waters, then it’s best to stick to snorkeling on sunny days.
 Choppy waters are best avoided where possible, not only for safety but also for your snorkeling experience.
 Choppy water will stir up the sea bed, which will obscure your vision almost entirely, making your trip a waste of time.

 What is the difference between dry and semi-dry snorkels?

 Semi-dry or dry snorkels feature a splash guard at the top and sometimes a purge valve to rid it of water.
 This is one of the most popular snorkel types, as when surface swimming it is enough to prevent water from clogging the snorkel.
 However, this type of snorkel is not designed to be fully submerged.

-A dry snorkel features a valve at the top, which, when the snorkel is fully submerged, prevents any water from entering.
+A dry snorkel features a valve at the top, which, when the dry snorkel is fully submerged, prevents any water from entering.
 This type of snorkel is ideal for those looking to incorporate free driving into the snorkeling experience.

 How long should you snorkel for?

 While technically there are no limits as to how long your snorkeling adventure is, it is advised you take breaks every 30 minutes.
 Snorkeling newbies should probably take breaks more frequently, to stop excessive fatigue.

 Do you need to guide on how to swim to snorkel?